RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Experimental Setup

 \subsection{Dataset Description}

-A publicly available dataset first introduced in \cite{g19} is used.
-The dataset comprises over one million Cadence-simulated analog and RF circuits of various topologies such as single- and double-balanced active (SBAMixer, DBAMixer) and passive (SBPMixer, DBPMixer) mixers; cross-coupled (CCVCO), Colpitts (ColVCO), inductive-feedback (IFVCO), and ring (RVCO) VCOs; common-source (CSLNA), common-gate (CGLNA), and differential (DLNA) LNAs; as well as class-B (ClassBPA), class-E (ClassEPA), differential (DPA), and Doherty (DohPA) PAs.
-The training/validation/test ratio of 50\%/25\%/25\% is chosen for the CSVA, 80\%/10\%/10\% for the CVA, and 30\%/35\%/35\% for all other circuits.
+A publicly available schematic simulation data first introduced in FALCON \cite{g19} is used.
+Approximately 4.5\% of the dataset, consisting of duplicate, contradictory (i.e., identical sizing values associated with different output metrics), and physically impossible (e.g., zero-value output power or bandwidth) entries are removed.
+All reported sample counts refer to the cleaned dataset.
+The dataset comprises over one million Cadence-simulated analog and RF circuits of various classes and topologies such as single- and double-balanced active (SBAMixer, DBAMixer) and passive (SBPMixer, DBPMixer) mixers; cross-coupled (CCVCO), Colpitts (ColVCO), inductive-feedback (IFVCO), and ring (RVCO) VCOs; common-source (CSLNA), common-gate (CGLNA), cascode (CLNA), and differential (DLNA) LNAs; as well as class-B (ClassBPA), class-E (ClassEPA), differential (DPA), and Doherty (DohPA) PAs.